 - Watershed survey to identify potential pollution sources

-- Youth Conservation Corps erosion control projects and boat launch clean-ups
+- Youth Conservation Corps erosion control projects

 - Hosting events and workshops of interest to lake associations and their members

 Lake Area: 68 acres

 Average Depth: 12 ft